History of the Jews in Ottawa: Franklin Burkholder

 Franklin Dean Burkholder was the great-great-grandson of a Mennonite immigrant from Pennsylvania; his Great-Great-Grandfather having come from Germany to Pennsylvania about 1754.
 Franklin worked as a furrier and tailor in Ottawa.
 He was president of F.D.
 Burkholder Ltd., Furriers and Ladies’ Tailors, located at 119 Bank Street".

 The Jewish neighbourhood

-The Jewish community may have only been approximately 1.92% of Ottawa's population in the 1920s-1940s, but Lowertown consisted of 70% Jews.
+The Jewish community may have only been approximately 1.92% of Ottawa's population in the 1920s-1940s, but Lowertown consisted of 70% of the city's Jewish population.

 Ottawa's cheap peddling licence and the advantage to observe Shabbat meant peddling became a common occupation for the new immigrants and community.
 If successful at this demanding career, a peddler would buy a horse and cart or set up a store - likely in the ByWard Market.

 The ByWard Market was dominated by Jewish merchants between WWI and WWII.
 The ByWard Market Street had many Jewish produce businesses.
 Day merchants rented sidewalk space in the market also on ByWard Market Street.
 Clothing was located on William Street, the Kosher butchers were located on the west and east sides of the market, dairy on the west side, and The Rideau Bakery was located on the corner of Rideau and Nelson Streets.